assarbad/ntobjx/README.rst

 Please be sure to verify the signature using either ``signtool`` or ``sigcheck`` from live.sysinternals.com_ (both from Microsoft).

+There is also a PGP-signed ``.7z`` archive.
+The signature is detached and carries the file extension ``.asc``.
+These archives contain the debug symbols (``.pdb``) alongside the executables.
+The name contains the revision number and the short changeset ID, so I don't need to remove old builds all the time due to name clashes.

 State of affairs and compatibility
 ----------------------------------
 The utility already duplicates the functionality of WinObj_ and surpasses it.